 Insufficient Evidence for

 - Prostate cancer.
-There is some evidence that taking perillyl alcohol does not keep prostate cancer from advancing.
+There is some evidence that taking perillyl alcohol by mouth does not keep prostate cancer from advancing.
 But the results of this study are unreliable because many of the patients enrolled in the study dropped out early.
-They couldn’t tolerate the side effects of perillyl alcohol.
+They couldn't tolerate the side effects of perillyl alcohol.

 - Lung cancer.

 - Use as a mosquito repellent, when applied to the skin.

 - Other conditions.

 Side Effects & SafetyPerillyl alcohol is POSSIBLY SAFE when used as a nasal spray, applied to the skin, or taken by mouth with medical supervision.
 But don't take perillyl alcohol by mouth on your own.

 Taking perillyl alcohol by mouth can cause several serious side effects including stomach upset, reflux, nausea, diarrhea or constipation, fatigue, and headache.
 Higher doses are more likely to cause more side effects.
 Many people who take perillyl alcohol have to stop because they can't tolerate the side effects, even at usual doses.

 There have been reports of pancreatitis, increased bilirubin (which is a measure of liver function), increased white blood cell count, and low potassium levels in people taking high doses of perillyl alcohol by mouth.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking perillyl alcohol if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.